 Discovering where vulnerabilities lie is the first step in resolving a problem.
 Vulnerabilities come in many forms, from a compromised firewall to outdated antivirus software.
 Service providers can proactively help those customers mitigate these issues, or in some cases fix it for them, by updating their router hardware, for example, if this is an option.

 In some cases, customers may operate on old product platforms, or may not have accepted the latest Acceptable Usage Policy (AUP) and still operate under old Terms and Conditions.
 Spammers specifically seek hosts with no AUP so they can abuse the network and threaten the network when action is taken against them, so it advisable to update these in good time.

-For more information about how Abusix can help you resolve up to 99% of network abuse incidents, sign up for a Free 30-Day Trial of AbuseHQ.
+For more information about how Abusix can help you resolve up to 99% of network abuse incidents, talk to our team so we can set up a trial for you.